-Alcohol Ink Supplies: What You Need to Get Started
+Alcohol Ink Painting Supplies: What You Need to Get Started

 1. Alcohol Inks

-Alcohol inks are transparent, dye-based inks that dry quickly and can be used on many different surfaces.
-Some brands you'll find are:
+Alcohol inks are transparent, dye-based inks that can be used to create unique and vibrant paintings on a variety of surfaces.
+Some common brands you'll find are:

 - Ranger Tim Holtz Alcohol Inks